-Outback Stores operates in unique, complex and remote environments, which bring significant internal and external environmental challenges.
-Managing stakeholder expectations is the key internal challenge, while the geographic inaccessibility of remote communities is the significant external challenge.
+Outback Stores operates in unique, complex and remote environments, which brings significant internal and external environmental challenges.

+Managing stakeholder expectations is the key internal challenge, while the geographic inaccessibility of remote communities is one of the significant external challenges.

-The communities in which Outback Stores work are some of the most remote in Australia, with the closest regional centres sometimes hundreds of kilometres away.
+Our communities in which Outback Stores work are some of the most remote in Australia, with the closest regional centres sometimes hundreds of kilometres away.
 It is not uncommon for communities to be inaccessible by road for weeks or even months during wet season.
-Stock is often required to be flown in by light plane or helicopter during this time.
+Stock often has to be flown in by light plane or helicopter.
 Despite this, the range and quality of fresh fruit, vegetables and other healthy staples remains at a consistently high standard all year round.

-Working in a cross-cultural environment where values, obligations and priorities differ can present many challenges.
-Communities have comparatively small populations and can be very transient in nature.
-Seasonal weather, along with cultural commitments can lead to significant population shifts.
+Working in a cross-cultural environment with diverse values, obligations and priorities can present many challenges.
+Communities have comparatively small, transient populations due to seasonal movement and cultural obligations.

 Outback Stores works closely with communities to forge strong long-term relationships built on trust, respect and integrity.
-Contemporary approaches to business are adapted to incorporate and embrace Aboriginal culture and values.
+Contemporary retail practice is adapted to incorporate and embrace Aboriginal culture and values.